bosbase/js-sdk/docs/COLLECTIONS.md

   name: 'updated',
   type: 'autodate',
   required: false,
-  options: {
-    onCreate: true,  // Set on record creation
+  onCreate: true,  // Set on record creation (direct property)
-    onUpdate: true   // Update on record update
+  onUpdate: true   // Update on record update (direct property) }
-  }
-}

-// The value is automatically set by the backend based on the options
+// The value is automatically set by the backend based on onCreate and onUpdate properties
 ```

 ### SelectField